SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 First of all, the  __renderPlaceHolders_ method searches for the placeholder of type _Bottom_ and if any it renders its content.
 In fact, at the very end of the __renderPlaceHolders_ method the code creates a new instance of a _CustomFooter_ React component, and renders it within the placeholder of the pages' bottom (i.e. where the footer should be rendered).

+> [!NOTE]
-> **Note**: The React component will be the replacement, in the "modern" UI for the JavaScript file in the "classic" model.
+> The React component will be the replacement, in the "modern" UI for the JavaScript file in the "classic" model.
 Of course, you can render the entire footer still using pure JavaScript code and reusing most of the code that you already have.
 However, it is better to consider to upgrade the implementation not only from a technology perspective, but also from a code perspective.

 4. Add a new folder called components within the _src/extensions/customFooter_ folder.
 Create a new file within the new folder, call it _CustomFooter.tsx_.
 In the following code excerpt you can see the component source file.